team-rocos/front-end-challe/README.md

 ## Time:

-Ideally only around 2 hours is spent on the core task.
+Ideally less than 4 hours is spent on the core task.
 Suggest keeping the design to a minimum not to take up too much time.
 Some research time before hand may be required on streaming technology like RxJS or upskilling on Angular to build a simple application, services and components.

 ## Preparation
 - You can find the Rocos JS SDK documentation from https://sdk.rocos.io/js/docs/.